WorldFishCenter/peskas.timor.data.pipeline/README.md

 run of the pipeline.
 When retrieving jobs can call `cloud_object_name()` to obtain the latest or an specific version of an artifact.

-## Parameters for different environments are specified in the config file
+## Environment parameters are specified in the config file

 The parameters that determine how the pipeline is run are specified in [`inst/conf.yml`](https://github.com/WorldFishCenter/peskas.timor.data.pipeline/blob/main/inst/conf.yml).